About Engineering Thinking

 Education is important at all stages of a career in the build environment.
 We run a number of different public lectures throughout the year that are designed to inform and challenge those working in and studying the built environment.
 Hosted by experts in their field, our lectures cover topics that we as a charity consider to be vital to the development of our industry and society as a whole.

 We believe in making education wide reaching, engaging and assessable, so we offer a range of lectures on different specialist areas for engineers at various stages of their careers.

-Forming a key part of our events calendar, 2017’s Happold Lecture will be held on April 5 in New York.
-The lecture will feature keynote speaker Harriet Tregoning, and will explore the physical and social consequences of climate change in the US.
+Forming a key part of our events calendar, 2017’s Happold Lecture was held on April 5 in New York.
+The lecture featured keynote speaker Harriet Tregoning, and explored the physical and social consequences of climate change in the US.

 Happold Foundation Happold Lecture

 2016 – ‘Climate Change: Been there, seen that, proved it?’ by Emily Shuckburgh, Deputy Head of the Polar Ocean Division at the British Antarctic Survey (BAS), 17 March 2016 IET Savoy Place